fatima1579/linuxshell/README.md

 # linuxshell
 Created a basic linux based shell in C.

-To run the shell, go to the linux terminal and run by the following command<br>
+To run the shell, go to the linux terminal and run by the following command<hr>
 "gcc shell1.c -o shell -lreadline"